-- Ranger Services ensure a safe and accessible City for all. - Parks Maintain and enhance our public open space to provide a sustainable green environment for the community. - Engineering Build, enhance and maintain community infrastructure. - Waste Delivery of the City's Waste Strategy Projects 2018-2023, with the vision of Zero Waste to Landfill by 2028
+- Ranger Services ensure a safe and accessible City for all. - Parks maintain and enhance our public open space to provide a sustainable green environment for the community - Engineering build, enhance and maintain community infrastructure - Waste deliver the City's Waste Strategy Projects 2018-2023, with the vision of Zero Waste to Landfill by 2028.